-Benchmarks are of a truly global nature.
+Many benchmarks are of a truly global nature.
 AmCham EU is concerned that the European Commission proposal effectively bans third country administrators from providing benchmarks to EU customers until the EC has adopted an equivalence decision in respect of that third country.
-For example, market actors may require hedging Yen or Renminbi floatingor fixed rate loans using third country benchmarks to manage their risks.
-There is a real risk, supported by evidence of previous EC initiatives, that equivalence determinations will not be made in time, as all signs are that third countries will move at a slower pace than the European Union in introducing benchmark regulation, if they will introduce any regulation at all.
+For example, market actors may require hedging Yen or Renminbi floating- or fixed rate loans using third country benchmarks to manage their risks.
+There is a risk (supported by many of the submissions made by AmCham EU in recent years) that equivalence determinations will not be made in time.
+Indeed, all signs are that third countries will move at a slower pace than the European Union in introducing benchmark regulation, if they will introduce any regulation at all.
 This may have highly disruptive implications for EU users of third country benchmarks, preventing them from managing risk.
 Moreover, the application of a restrictive equivalence approach could provoke retaliatory reciprocal measures.
 Therefore, AmCham EU believes it is essential that an appropriate transitional framework is in place that provides for continuity until such determinations are made.